intrigueio/intrigue-core/README.md

 # Welcome, intrepid user!

+WARNING: THAR BE DRAGONS!
+Intrigue is currently in ALPHA and requires some effort to get set up.
+We will be providing installation packages at some point in the future.
+If you're interested in helping test, please join the chat below:

 [![Join the chat at https://gitter.im/intrigueio/intrigue-core](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/intrigueio/intrigue-core?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Intrigue-core is an API-first attack surface discovery framework.
-It can be used for for Internet (security) reconnaissance and research.
+Intrigue-core is an API-first framework for attack surface discovery.
+It is primarily used for for Internet (security) reconnaissance and research.

 <img src="https://raw.githubusercontent.com/intrigueio/intrigue-core/develop/doc/home.png" width="700">